oktadev/okta-blog/_source/_posts/2020-08-03-developer-certification.md

 ---
 layout: blog_post
-title: Announcing the new Okta Developer Certification
+title: Announcing the New Okta Developer Certification
 author: micah-silverman
 by: advocate
 description: "Okta has released a Developer Certification to compliment its award-winning IT certifications."